kakehashi-inc/mcp-server-mattermost/README.md

 cp .env.example .env
 # Edit .env file with your values

-# Encrypt your .env file (optional but recommended for production)
+# Encrypt your .env file (recommended for production)
 dotenvx encrypt
 ```